 Several years ago, an Eastern Conference team made several mid-season trades and each of the players remaining on the roster were worried that they’d be the next person dealt before the trade deadline.
 Some of the players who had been traded were notable names, so the general consensus in the locker room was, “If they were willing to trade those guys, we could definitely be next.”

 Fans and media love trade season.
 It’s fun to follow all the different rumors and moves, but what’s it like to be a player during this period?
 How does it feel when it’s your name in the rumor mill as the trade deadline approaches?
 There aren’t many jobs where, without any notice or explanation, you can be sent to a different organization across the country.

 When players are traded, they often leave their families behind and stay in a hotel (paid for by their new team) for quite a while until they get settled in their new city.
 It’s a strange time that requires a lot of adjusting.

-With the Feb.
-23 deadline approaching, we asked several players what it’s like to hear their name in trade rumors, how it can become a distraction and how it impacts a player’s individual production as well as the team’s performance.
+We asked several players what it’s like to hear their name in trade rumors, how it can become a distraction and how it impacts a player’s individual production as well as the team’s performance.